google/trillian/docs/claimantmodel/Book.md

 It is standard practice that logs publish a Maximum Merge Delay (MMD) for what this delay can be.
 In the case of CT this is 24h.

-A long merge delay makes it easier for log operators to operate the logs within [SLA](https://en.wikipedia.org/wiki/Service-level_agreement), but this comes at the expense of Believers not being able to rely on proving inclusion of any claim that is fresher the MMD in the worst case.
+A long merge delay makes it easier for log operators to operate the logs within [SLA](https://en.wikipedia.org/wiki/Service-level_agreement), but this comes at the expense of Believers not being able to rely on proving inclusion of any claim that is fresher than the MMD in the worst case.

 SCTs are a promise that is issued when a claim is sent to the log that claims that the log operator promises to include the claim by a given integration time.
 This promise is signed by the log and returned to the user that logged the claim.